Summits at 3000

 A "3000" which dominates the village and offers a very varied day hike.

-The Rateau d'Aussois offers a 3000 meter climb that is quite easy in the middle of summer.
-The majority of the circuit passes by a perfectly marked altitude path.
+The Rateau d'Aussois offers a 3000m climb that's easy enough in the middle of summer.
+The majority of the route takes you along a well-marked high-level path.

-From the parking of the Plan d'Amont dam, take the direction of the Pont de la Sétéria (2,206 m) then follow the GR5 which climbs steeply to a landing (the very beautiful "Plateau du Mauvais Berger" with its grassy carpets dotted with erratic boulders, playground of the marmots).
-Continue by multiple laces towards the Col de la Masse (2 923 m).
-Be careful, snow is often present in this area until the end of June.
-At the Col de la Masse, you may have the chance to see female ibexes, which often spend the summer in this area with their young (the éterlous).
+From the parking lot at the Plan d'Amont dam, head for the Pont de la Sétéria (2,206 m), then follow the GR5 as it climbs steeply to a plateau (the beautiful "Plateau du Mauvais Berger", with its carpet of grass dotted with erratic boulders, a marmot's playground).
+Continue via several switchbacks to the Col de la Masse (2,923 m).
+Beware, this area is often snow-covered until the end of June.
+Once you reach the Col de la Masse, you may be lucky enough to come across the female ibex (étagnes), which often spend the summer in this area with their young (éterlous).

 Continue south to the summit.
-On this final ascent, the path is not marked but many cairns guide you to the summit where you have a panoramic view to the Mont-Blanc.
-From up there, you will also see the village right there, under your feet, as if you had just left!
+On this final climb, the path is unmarked, but numerous cairns guide you to the summit, where you can enjoy panoramic views all the way to Mont-Blanc.
+From up there, you'll also see the village right there under your feet, as if you'd just left!

 La Pointe de l'Observatoire: a beautiful hike up to the pass and summit that divide the Maurienne and Tarentaise valleys at 3016 m.